stellar-deprecated/docs/learn/integration-guides/exchange.md

 // This is the function that handles submitting a single transaction

 function submitTransaction(exchangeAccount, destinationAddress, amountLumens) {
+  // Update transaction state to sending so it won't be
+  // resubmitted in case of the failure. updateRecord('sending', "StellarTransactions");

   // Check to see if the destination address exists
   // GET https://horizon-testnet.stellar.org/accounts/{destinationAddress}
   server.loadAccount(destinationAddress)